-Select the arrow next to Get Data in the Power BI Desktop ribbon's Home tab, and then select Excel from the Most Common menu.
+Select the arrow next to Get data in the Power BI Desktop ribbon's Home tab, and then select Excel from the Common data sources menu.

 In the Open dialog box, navigate to and select the Products.xlsx file, and then select Open.